Trump Adding Former Lobbyists To Swamp, Giving Them Ethics Waivers

 Rick Dearborn: Deputy White House Chief of Staff (Appointed) - [Longtime chief of staff to Sen. Jeff Sessions] The Deputy Chief of Staff usually has an office in the West Wing and is responsible for ensuring the smooth running of the White House bureaucracy, as well as such other duties as the Chief of Staff assigns to him or her.
 Dearborn will lead the White House Office of Legislative Affairs, Office of Intergovernmental Affairs and Cabinet affairs.

-Katie Walsh: Deputy White House Chief of Staff (Appointed) - [Currently the RNC's chief of staff.
-Has served for several years in the RNC committee and most of her career working in GOP politics] The Deputy Chief of Staff usually has an office in the West Wing and is responsible for ensuring the smooth running of the White House bureaucracy, as well as such other duties as the Chief of Staff assigns to him or her.
+Deputy White House Chief of Staff (Appointed) - [Currently the RNC's chief of staff.
+Has served for several years in the RNC committee and most of her career working in GOP politics] The Deputy Chief of Staff usually has an office in the West Wing and is responsible for ensuring the smooth running of the White House bureaucracy, as well as such other duties as the Chief of Staff assigns to him or her. - Left job as Deputy White House Chief of Staff to run a pro-Trump outside group.

 John DeStefano: Assistant to the President and Director of Presidential Personnel (Appointed) - [Executive Vice President of Start Bank of New Haven, a community development financial institution of which he was an incorporating director and on whose board he continues to serve.
 Start is a locally owned, governed and managed bank dedicated to serving both its community development and commercial bank mission.
 He was the 49th Mayor of New Haven from 1994 through 2013.]
 The Office of Presidential Personnel oversees the selection process for Presidential appointments.
 Presidential Personnel staff members work to recruit qualified candidates to serve the President in departments and agencies across the government.